Kenzō Takada

-Kenzō Takada (高田 賢三, Takada Kenzō) was a Japanese fashion designer living in France.
-He founded Kenzo, a worldwide clothing brand, that also markets skin care and perfumes, Takada was the honorary president of the Asian Couture Federation.
+Kenzō Takada (高田 賢三, Takada Kenzō) was a Japanese–French fashion designer living in France.
+He founded Kenzo, a worldwide clothing brand that also markets skincare and perfumes.
+Takada was the honorary president of the Asian Couture Federation.

 Early life

 Takada was born on 27 February 1939 in Himeji, Hyōgo Prefecture.
 He was one of seven children of Kenji and Shizu Takada, who ran a hotel.
 His love for fashion developed at an early age, particularly through reading his sisters' magazines.
 In 1957, he briefly attended Kobe City University of Foreign Studies.
 However, after his father died during Takada's first year at university, he withdrew from the program against his family's wishes.
 In 1958, he enrolled at Tokyo's Bunka Fashion College, which had then just opened its doors to male students.
 During his time at Bunka, Takada won a fashion design competition, the Soen Award, in 1961.
 At this time, Takada gained experience working in the Sanai department store, where he designed up to 40 outfits a month as a girl's clothing designer.

 Takada was inspired by Paris, especially designer Yves Saint Laurent.
-His interest in Paris was further fostered by his teacher at Bunka, Chie Koike, who was educated at L'École de la Chambre Syndicale de la Couture Parisienne.
+His interest in Paris was further fostered by his teacher at Bunka, Chie Koike, who was educated at L'École de la chambre syndicale de la couture parisienne.
 In preparation for the 1964 Summer Olympics, the government demolished Takada's apartment in 1964, providing him with some monetary compensation.
-Under the advice of his mentor, and using his compensation money, Takada went on a month-long trip by boat to Paris, stopping along the way at various cities like Hong Kong, Saigon, Mumbai, and Marseille.
+Under the advice of his mentor, and using his compensation money, Takada went on a month-long trip by boat to Paris, stopping en route at various cities like Hong Kong, Saigon, Mumbai, and Marseille.
 He ultimately arrived at the Gare de Lyon train station on 1 January 1965.
 Takada's first impression of Paris was that it was "dismal and bleak", but began to warm to the city when his taxi took him past the Notre Dame de Paris, which he described as "magnificent".